Japan PM Kishida's coalition keeps majority with fewer seats | Politics

 The opposition has long struggled to win enough votes to form a government after a brief rule of the now-defunct center-left Democratic Party of Japan in 2009-2012, as they have not been able to present a grand vision for the country.

+The LDP opposes legislation guaranteeing equality for sexual minorities and allowing separate surnames for married couples.

-Of the 1,051 candidates, only 17 per cent are women, despite a 2018 law promoting gender equality in elections, which is toothless because there is no penalty.
-Women account for about 10 per cent of parliament, a situation gender rights experts call “democracy without women.”
-Voters, including young couples with small children, started arriving at polling stations in downtown Tokyo early in the morning.
+Of the 1,051 candidates, only 17% were women, despite a 2018 law promoting gender equality in elections, which is toothless because there is no penalty.
+Women account for about 10% of parliament, a situation gender rights experts call “democracy without women.”
+Some voters had little hope of change by the Kishida's government.

 Shinji Asada, 44, said he compared COVID-19 measures to pick a candidate, hoping for a change of leadership, as he thought the ruling party lacked explanation and transparency over its pandemic measures.
-He said that despite Kishida's promise to be more mindful of the people's voices, “I thought nothing would change (under him) after seeing his Cabinet,'' whose posts largely went to party factions that voted for him.
-A 50-year-old part-time worker, Kana Kasai, said she voted for someone who she thought would “work fingers to the bone” for a better future.(AP) RUP RUP
+He said that despite Kishida's promise to be more mindful of the people's voices, “I thought nothing would change (under him) after seeing his Cabinet,” whose posts largely went to party factions that voted for him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)